maxpertici/menu-item-types-button/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+This Menu Item Types Add-on adds the possibility of adding buttons in your navigation menus.

 == Description ==
 This Menu Item Types Add-on adds the possibility of adding buttons in your navigation menus.